 The physical counting of all stock that exists at a particular time allows us to compare figures to the stock records for the period of time covered by the stocktake.
 Conducting a stocktake allows accurate recording of what is actually on hand at each campus.
 There are 3 main ways that stocktakes are undertaken: a full and cyclical stocktake and a spot check.

-The Associate Director, Corporate Finance will coordinate stocktakes and provide appropriate documentation and support to facilitate a successful outcome.
-Such stocktakes will be subject to subsequent sample checking by delegated officers of the Associate Director, Corporate Finance.
+The Head, Corporate Finance will coordinate stocktakes and provide appropriate documentation and support to facilitate a successful outcome.
+Such stocktakes will be subject to subsequent sample checking by delegated officers of the Head, Corporate Finance.

-A stocktake of fixed assets appearing on the University Asset Register (cost $5,000 and over) are to be undertaken on a biennal basis.
-This will be coordinated by the Associate Director, Corporate Finance.
+A stocktake of fixed assets appearing on the University Asset Register (cost $5,000 and over) are to be undertaken on a biennial basis.
+This will be coordinated by the Head, Corporate Finance.

-A stocktake of portable and attractive items (value below $5,000) appearing on a local Attractive Items Register, shall be conducted on an annual basis by the nominated responsible officer within the School/Portfolio or Section.
-It is the responsibility of each operational area along with the assistance of the Associate Director, Corporate Finance to conduct, and maintain records of the check for audit purposes.
+A stocktake of portable and attractive items (value below $5,000) appearing on a local Attractive Items Register, shall be conducted on an annual basis by the nominated responsible officer within the Institute/Portfolio or Section.
+It is the responsibility of each operational area along with the assistance of the Head, Corporate Finance to conduct, and maintain records of the check for audit purposes.

 Inventory and stock control for FedUni Living areas will be conducted on a monthly basis.
 This will be undertaken as Physical Stock on hand controlled through a POS system.